certible/remark-links-extractor/README.md

 Remark plugin to extract internal, external, and hash links from markdown.
 This remark plugin is **module only** and does not support CommonJS.
 Ensure your project is configured to use ES modules.

-We use add [certible.com](https://www.certible.com) use this to check for broken links after an automated build of our Astro site.
+We use @[certible.com](https://www.certible.com) use this to check for broken links after an automated build of our Astro site.

 ## Installation